grafana/mimir/docs/internal/contributing/README.md

 If using macOS, make sure you have `gnu-sed` installed; otherwise, some make targets will not work properly.

-Depending on how docker is installed, configured but also the hardening applied to your workstation using the docker mount options might not work properly.
+Depending on how Docker is installed and configured and also the hardening applied to your workstation, using the Docker mount options might not work properly.
-This is also true if you are using an alternative to docker like for example podman.
+This is also true if you are using an alternative to Docker like Podman.
 In such case, you can use `CONTAINER_MOUNT_OPTIONS` to adjust the mount option.

 Example: